New York Construction Accidents Attorneys Representing Injured Workers

 Although it is not possible to sue your employers for injuries suffered at work, responsibility can be placed on third parties and you may be able to claim for injuries or death against them.
 This too, allows for a wider compensation than traditional compensation claims for work-related accidents.
 You can file a third-party claim if it can be proven that a third party’s negligence or conduct was a contributing factor in causing your accident.

-Common Injuries in Construction Accidents
+The Most Common Injuries in Construction Site Accidents

 Construction workers who use forklifts on a regular basis also know just how dangerous they can be.
 In an environment that often stresses productivity over safety, accidents and injuries are likely to occur.
 Workers are injured in forklift accidents every year.
 Forklift accidents can cause serious brain, spinal cord, neck and back injuries, many of which leave victims out-of-work and disabled.
 In some cases, these injuries have caused life-altering conditions, such as paraplegia and quadriplegia.

 Anyone who has worked around sources of electricity, such as high-voltage transformers and wires, knows the potential for danger, especially when proper safety measures are not provided.
 Electrocution often leads to burns, severe neurological injuries and other serious injuries.
 In any construction accident case, it is important to know what happened and what should have been done to protect you from an injury.
-New York Construction Lawyer at The Rybak Firm, PLLC will investigate your accident, identify those responsible and handle all aspects of your lawsuit and workers’ compensation claim.
+New York Construction Accident Lawyer of The Rybak Firm, PLLC., will investigate your accident, identify those responsible and handle all aspects of your lawsuit and workers’ compensation claim.

 New York Crane Accident